Children at War: Six Stories From the Most Dangerous Places on Earth

 Two-year-old Amani gets checked for malnourishment by an aid worker in Yemen.
 The little one was carried to a United Nations World Food Programme (WFP) feeding center by her older brother.
 Together they’re surviving the world’s biggest hunger crisis: over half of of Yemen’s population is facing severe hunger.

 Fighting has caused the price of food to skyrocket, so bread is one of the only things left to eat that families can afford.
 Today, there are 3.3 million women and children like Amani requiring treatment for acute malnutrition from such a limited diet.
 The U.N.
 World Food Programme is doing everything it can to keep starvation at bay and deliver the food they need to survive.

 Eight-year-old Khitam is as old as the Syrian crisis.
-She hasn’t known anything but war, ugliness and deprivation, yet she dreams of beauty and of becoming an art teacher.
+She hasn’t known anything but war, ugliness and deprivation, yet she dreams of beauty and becoming an art teacher.
 For now, she makes do with U.N.
 World Food Programme school meals and an occasional art class.
-At the same time, a new wave of violence is pushing tens of thousands of Syrians deeper into hunger.
+At the same time, fallout from COVID-19 is pushing tens of thousands of Syrians deeper into hunger.
 With food production at an all-time low and an economy on the verge of collapse, kids have borne the brunt of the war’s effects.

 Fatima fled her hometown in Nigeria when her community was attacked by armed men.
 She was pregnant, and for months the U.N.
 World Food Programme was her only source of food.
 Tragically, her baby died at just two-months old.
 Fatima has since reunited with relatives and uses the food she receives from the U.N.
 World Food Programme to nourish her new baby, Amadu.
 She hopes his fate will be different.